AlexsLemonade/refinebio-py/docs/cli.rst

 See :ref:`Quickstart/Setting up Tokens` for a tutorial on setting up a Token.

 pyrefinebio provides the CLI command `download-dataset` for creating and downloading Datasets.
-It will will automatically handle every part of the creation and download process for you.
+It will automatically handle every part of the creation and download process for you.
 You will receive the Dataset as a zip file.

 `download-dataset` requires that you pass in the options `email-address`, and either `experiments` or `dataset-dict`.

 * `email_address` is the email address that will be notified when the Dataset is finished processing.

-The options `experiments` and `dataset-dict` both control the which Experiments and Samples will be a part of the Dataset.
+The options `experiments` and `dataset-dict` both control which Experiments and Samples will be a part of the Dataset.

 * `experiments` can be used when you want to add specific Experiments to your Dataset.
 All the downloadable samples associated with the Experiments that you pass in will be added to the Dataset.